karbalaei/Lithium-exposure/README.md

 # The Neurobiological Impact of Lithium in Bipolar Disorder

+## Introduction:
 Lithium remains the definitive gold-standard maintenance therapy for Bipolar Disorder (BD), demonstrating unparalleled efficacy across different stages of the disorder by preventing recurrent mood episodes and significantly reducing suicide risk [[1 , 2](#references)].
 However, its exact mechanism of action on the human brain remains an active area of neuroscientific inquiry.
 Comparing BD patients with lithium exposure against non-exposed BD patients is clinically and scientifically crucial for several reasons:

-## 1. Isolating Medication Effects from Disease Pathology
+### 1. Isolating Medication Effects from Disease Pathology

 Bipolar disorder is fundamentally characterized by progressive neuroanatomical changes, including structural brain abnormalities and progressive gray matter volume loss in areas key to executive control and emotion regulation [[2 , 3](#references)].
 By constructing a comparative cohort (exposed vs. non-exposed), researchers can effectively differentiate between:

 - The natural progression of the illness (neuroprogression and pathological atrophy).

 - The structural modifications directly induced by treatment (pharmacological intervention).
-## 2. Validating Neuroprotective and Neurotrophic Hypotheses
+### 2. Validating Neuroprotective and Neurotrophic Hypotheses

 A growing body of preclinical and in vivo translational data suggests that lithium acts as a potent neuroprotective agent rather than a mere symptom suppressor [[3 , 5](#references)].
 This comparative framework allows for the empirical evaluation of several core downstream cellular hypotheses: